Roxanne Seeman: Asia

 The Jacky Cheung 1/2 Century Tour opened at the Mercedes-Benz Arena, Shanghai on New Year's Eve 2011.
 Cheung's stage performance of "Double Trouble" featured a set built on the flip side of a 60-foot LCD screen, 25 musicians, 18 dancers, and a prop helicopter that he exited the stage from.

 In 2011, Yang Kun released "Hui Bu Hui (Will We)", written by Seeman with Fredrik Samsson and Tobias Forsberg and produced by Zhang Yadong.
 The song is the theme song and music video for the Mainland China hit thriller "Lost in Panic Cruise".

 In November 2011, Lin Yu-chun, who gained fame by his viral performance of "I Will Always Love You" on One Million Star (超級星光大道), released "Saving Grace", written by Seeman with Steinke and Finn Martin.

 Seeman returned to Hong Kong in May 2012 for the finale concerts of Jacky Cheung's 1/2 Century Tour joining Han Xue in Suzhou, after recording "Lonely Kiss" for They Said released by Gold Typhoon.
 She continued to Shanghai, Beijing, where she met with Ai Dai, and on to Tokyo.

-In 2013, Paolo Onesa released his debut single Lucky in Love (Bu Zhi You Yuan "不只有緣") as part of The Voice of the Philippines: The Final 4 compilation and as the lead single from his debut studio album Pop Goes Standards, released on February 14, 2014, receiving two Awit Awards at the 27th Awit Awards for Best Performance by a Male Recording Artist and Best Performance by a New Male Recording Artist.
-At the 2015 28th Awit Awards Onesa received two awards for Seeman's song "Which Way, Robert Frost?", also included on the album.
+In 2013, while Paolo Onesa was appearing on the first season of The Voice of the Philippines, he recorded Seeman and Daniel Nitt's "Lucky in Love" ("Bu Zhi You Yuan", 不只有緣).
+Seeman was in Manila in October during the show's first season.
+MCA Music released Onesa's recording as a single and included it as a bonus track on The Voice of the Philippines: The Final 4.
+It was also the lead single from his debut studio album, Pop Goes Standards, released on February 14, 2014.
+"Lucky in Love" won two Awit Awards at the 27th Awit Awards, for Best Performance by a Male Recording Artist and Best Performance by a New Male Recording Artist.

+Onesa also recorded Seeman and Philipp Steinke's "Which Way, Robert Frost?" for Pop Goes Standards.
+The recording received four nominations at the 28th Awit Awards in 2015: Paolo Onesa for Best Performance by a Male Recording Artist, Benjie Pating for Best Musical Arrangement, Arnie Mendaros for Best Vocal Arrangement, and Ferdie Marquez and Efren San Pedro of Freq Studio and 12 Stone Studio for Best Engineered Recording.

 Jason Dy, winner of The Voice of The Philippines (season 2) performed "Caught in that Feeling" live during the All Star Cast Finale Episode on March 7, 2015.
 The studio recording of the song was released March 30, 2015 as the lead single from his self-titled album Jason Dy, also including Seeman's songs "Turn Out The Night" and "When You Hear This Song".